mtsknn/mtsknn.fi/README.md

 since setting up the site on Netlify was so easy.
 I don't even remember what I did since Netlify did most of the job.
-(This is not a paid endorsement, but it could very well be.
-I'm looking at you, Netlify!)

-But seriously:
-just follow Netlify's good documentation and instructions.
+Just follow Netlify's good documentation and instructions.
 Deploying to Netlify is easy.

 If you are dealing with Git submodules (hi me!), check out
 [info about Git submodules on Netlify Docs](https://docs.netlify.com/configure-builds/repo-permissions-linking/#git-submodules).

+## License

+MIT &copy; Matias Kinnunen

+Note that content files (blog posts etc.) are not openly licensed.
+They reside in a separate, private Git repo.